pbandi2020/Mission-to-Mars/README.md

 # Mission-to-Mars
 ## Overview of Project
 This project developed a website that scrapes the latest news and data on Mars.
-Various python libraries we used to gather mars data and render into our new weebsite designed.
+Various python libraries were used to gather mars data and render into our new website designed.

 ## Responsive WebPage screen shots